lsst-sqre/phalanx/docs/developers/add-a-onepassword-secret.rst

 Add a secret with 1Password and VaultSecret
 ###########################################

-Static secrets for services are stored in a 1Password vault before being automatically synced to the Vault service itself and ultimately to Kubernetes ``Secret`` resources via :ref:`vault-secrets-operator`.
+Static secrets for applications are stored in a 1Password vault before being automatically synced to the Vault service itself and ultimately to Kubernetes Secret_ resources via :ref:`vault-secrets-operator`.
 Such secrets are things for external cloud services where we don't automatically provision accounts and password.
 When we manually create such a secret, we store it in 1Password.
-This page provides steps for adding a service secret through 1Password.
+This page provides steps for adding an application secret through 1Password.

 .. note::